The Who, What, Where, When and Sometimes, Why.

 • Established and probable factors have the strongest evidence behind them.
 They are recognized as linked (or not linked in some cases) to breast cancer.

 • Possible factors have less evidence behind them.
-They have suggested links to breast cancer, but need more study before solid conclusions can be made.
+There are suggested links to breast cancer with these factors, but more study is needed before solid conclusions can be made.

 • Insufficient or inconsistent factors are backed by few studies or the studies to date show mixed results, so there’s not enough evidence to allow comment on possible links to breast cancer.